-This initiative is funded by the Secrétariat à la condition féminine du Québec, with the participation of the TELUS Fund, and produced by Juripop and La Ruelle Films. #StopCyberviolence aims to raise awareness among Quebecers about the growing problem of cyberviolence against women.
-The two-part campaign also includes resources for victims.
+This initiative is funded by the Secrétariat à la condition féminine du Québec, with the participation of the TELUS Fund, and produced by Juripop and La Ruelle Films. #StopCyberviolence aims to raise awareness about the growing problem of cyberviolence against women.
+The three-part campaign includes screenings of Backlash: Misogyny in the Digital Age, a learning activity for teens and resources for victims.

 The film Backlash: Misogyny in the Digital Age, directed by Léa Clermont-Dion and Guylaine Maroist, will be shown in a screening/discussion format in post-secondary institutions, libraries and community organizations.
 Hosts can also include guest panelists from their teaching staff or network.